-Foster an interest in learning another language;
+- Fosters an interest in learning another language;

-Develop speaking and listening skills;
+- Develops speaking and listening skills;

-Gain enjoyment, pride and a sense of achievement;
+- Allows most children to gain enjoyment, pride and a sense of achievement;

 How will this support the children in lifelong learning?

-Speaking and listening skills are all covered in depth through the MFL curriculum.
+Speaking and listening skills are all covered in depth through the Languages curriculum.
 These opportunities enhance both children’s confidence and ability in these areas, equipping children with communication skills they will draw upon throughout their school career and in later life.

 How is the curriculum for French organised?

-Teachers also ensure that learning in French is not exclusive to MFL lessons but an intrinsic part of the daily routine.
+Teachers also ensure that learning in French is not exclusive to Language lessons but a part of the school routine.
 This enables our pupils to use their French knowledge in different contexts and repetition of key phrases increases the long-term memory, essential for lifelong learning.

 How do we teach French?

 Teachers also provide revision of previous learning through use of mind maps, questioning and mini quizzes.
-Our long-term planning ensures coverage of objectives and the medium and short term details cross curricular links and the sequence of lessons to ensure progression of skills and knowledge.
+Our long-term planning ensures coverage of objectives and the medium-term planning details cross curricular links and the sequence of lessons to ensure progression of skills and knowledge.

 How do we review learning in French?